 The following description includes summaries of the material terms of our amended and restated certificate of incorporation, our amended and restated by-laws and the applicable provisions of the Delaware General Corporation Law (the "DGCL").
-For more information on how you can obtain our amended and restated certificate of incorporation and our amended and restated by-laws, copies of which have been filed with the Securities and Exchange Commission ("SEC") as exhibits to the Annual Report on Form 10-K of which this Exhibit 4.8 is a part.
+For more information on how you can obtain our amended and restated certificate of incorporation and our amended and restated by-laws, copies of which have been filed with the Securities and Exchange Commission ("SEC") as exhibits to the Annual Report on Form 10-K most recently filed by the registrant.
 We urge you to read our amended and restated certificate of incorporation and our amended and restated by-laws in their entirety.